What Is a Wide Area Network?

 Therefore, the number of devices accessing the internet far surpasses the number of IP addresses available.
 Routing all of these devices via one connection using NAT helps to consolidate multiple private IP addresses into one public IP address.
 This helps to keep more public IP addresses available even while private IP addresses proliferate.

-On June 6, 2012, IP version 6 (IPv6) officially launched to accommodate the need for more IP addresses.
-IPv6 uses 128-bit numbered IP addresses, which allow for exponentially more potential IP addresses.
-It will take many years before this process finishes; so until then, NAT will be a valuable tool.
+On June 6, 2012, IP version 6 (IPv6) officially launched after decades of development.
+IPv6 was created for many reasons.
+One of them was to accommodate the need for more IP addresses.
+This is because traditional NAT itself couldn’t quite keep up with demand.
+IPv6 uses 128-bit numbered IP addresses, which allow for exponentially more potential IP addresses than IPv4.
+It will take many years before this process finishes; so until then, using NAT for IPv4 addresses will remain a common practice.
+More importantly, though, IPv6 does more than just provide a (much) larger IP address space.
+IPv6 also makes routing much more efficient.
+For example, IPv6 doesn’t put the burden on routers to process traffic as much as IPv4 does.

 Read more about Computer Networks.